Gyula II

-Zombor, also referred to as Gyula II, was a Hungarian tribal leader in the middle of the 10th century.
+Zombor, also referred to as Gyula II or Gylas, was a Hungarian tribal leader in the middle of the 10th century.
 He visited Constantinople, where he was baptized in 952 with the baptismal name of Stephen.

 Life

+Ancestry

 He descended from a family whose members held the hereditary title gyula, which was the second in rank among the leaders of the Hungarian tribal federation.
 Hungarian scholars identify him as Zombor (Zubor) who is mentioned in the 13th-century Gesta Hungarorum, although the anonymous author of the Gesta presents Gyula (Gyyla/Geula) and Zombor as being brothers.
-According to the Hungarian chronicles, his family’s progenitor was one of the seven conquering chiefs who occupied Transylvania at the time of the Hungarian conquest of the Carpathian Basin.
+According to the Hungarian chronicles, his family's progenitor was one of the seven conquering chiefs who occupied Transylvania at the time of the Hungarian conquest of the Carpathian Basin.

+Ruler of Transylvania

 The Hungarian historian Gyula Kristó argues that the area where his domains were situated around 950 lay in the region bordered by the rivers Temes (Timiș), Maros (Mureș), Körös (Criș), Tisza and Tutisz (unknown, but possibly the Béga (Bega)), because it equals to the entire dwelling area of Turkia (Hungary) as described by the contemporary Byzantine Emperor Constantine Porphyrogenitus.
-The Romanian-born American historian, Florin Curta suggests that it is possible that the gyula and the harka (title of the ther leader of the Hungarian tribal federation) ruled over the southern region of the Carpathian Basin, because most finds of 10th-century artifacts of Byzantine origin found in Hungary cluster at the confluence of the rivers Tisza and Maros.
+The Romanian-born American historian, Florin Curta suggests that it is possible that the gyula and the harka (title of the leader of the Hungarian tribal federation) ruled over the southern region of the Carpathian Basin, because most finds of 10th-century artifacts of Byzantine origin found in Hungary cluster at the confluence of the rivers Tisza and Maros.
 According to the Hungarian Péter Váczy, Gyula’s tribe moved to Transylvania in his time.

-Ioannes Skylitzes narrates that around 952 Gyula visited Constantinople, where he was baptized, and Emperor Constantine VII lifted him from the baptismal font.
-While in Constantinople, he also received the honorary title patrikios.

-Gyula was given a bishop named Hierotheos who accompanied him back to Turkia (Hungary).
-Thus Gyula, who received the Christian name of Stephen, adopted the Christian faith, what is more, its Eastern Orthodox (Byzantine) variety.
+Gyula and his tribe centered in the former Roman fort Apulum, located in the settlement later known as Gyulafehérvár, today's Alba Iulia, Romania.
+Meaning "white castle of the Gyula", the name of the town and the castle refer to Gyula II.
+Under his leadership, his clan formed a "tribal state" within the Principality of Hungary, which ruled over the tribes across northern and southern Transylvania, according to historian Gyula Kristó.
+The various Slavic, Avar, and especially Bulgarian groups found in the region were subjugated by the Hungarians and integrated into their own socio-economic order.
+Archaeological, historical and linguistic research proves that Gyula extended his influence to South Transylvania, where formerly several historians erroneously have placed the Bulgarian principality of local lord Kean.